Cambridge: King Street and Coronation Boulevard

 I'm excited at the prospect of bike lanes from Bishop to Hespeler.
 Would the space from the proposed be taken from the islands which run the entire way from Coronation/Concession?

-RRS asked almost 2 years ago
+RRS asked over 2 years ago

 The space required for the inclusion of bike facilities along Coronation Boulevard is proposed to be taken in part from the existing center islands.
 However, there are two alternatives presented for the amount of center island to remain.
 The first alternative (Alternative 2A) is where the center island width is reduced but preserved and the second alternative (Alternative 2B) would have the center island removed completely through this section of roadway.
 Drawings of these two alternatives are available under the "Key Documents" sidebar on this engage site.